The Jefferson Society selects new members (probationaries) at the start of each semester through an interview process.

 Interviews generally last 30-45 minutes and involve discussions on topics of your choosing.
 Depending on interview volume, there may be a wait, so please bring something to keep you occupied.
 Interviewing early in the week will reduce the chances of waiting.

 Please do not bring resumes or any other documentation.
 For convenience, you may fill out an interview card online beforehand.
 You will have the chance to review the card and make adjustments.
 There is no dress code.
-Interviews may be conducted outside, so please dress warmly.
+Interviews may be conducted outside, so please dress appropriately.

 The list of new probationaries will be posted promptly at noon on Sunday, September 8th, outside of Jefferson Hall.
 Notification emails will be sent out in the afternoon to all interviewees.